 The 1850s were a time of massive change in Torquay.
 The railway arrived in 1848 which signalled a step change in the expansion of the town.
 Using a template laid down by William Kitson who prescribed that villas should be built on plots of one acre or more, hundreds were constructed following these guidelines, including Meadfoot.
 As you can see from the picture below it was one of a group of four which still stand and at one time or another all have been hotels or guest houses.
 Interestingly Meadfoot is the only one whose one acre plot it still intact.

-We believe that the first owner was an naval officer, many of whom retired to the English Riviera.
-As the reputation of the town grew it attracted an ever more affluent residents and at one had the reputation of being the richest town in England!
+We believe that the first owner was a naval officer, many of whom retired to the English Riviera.
+As the reputation of the town grew it attracted ever more affluent residents and at one time had the reputation of being the richest town in England!

-Even more sobering is the fact that at its heyday Torquay boasted over 600 hotels and guests houses.
+Even more sobering is the fact that in its heyday Torquay boasted over 600 hotels and guests houses.
 Today the competition is a little less intense!

 While we have a few glimpses of the Meadfoot back story, the first evidence of it becoming a hotel was in 1927 and to our best knowledge it has stayed one ever since.

 The 1970s saw one of the biggest changes to the building when the West Wing was added at the back of the hotel.
 At the same time Meadfoot was gaining something of a reputation amongst the gay community and legend has it that "Rocket man" Elton John used to drink in the cellar bar which occupied what is now our pet friendly room, Labrador Bay!